riceissa/breathing/index.md

 My model of why capnometers are so "unreasonably effective" is basically that with Buteyko breathing, part of the problem is that even if you make progress, you can never know if you're pushing so hard that you've overshot your CO~2~ and are now having too much CO2.
 You can't really avoid this problem because both too low CO~2~ and too high CO~2~ feel pretty much exactly the same -- air hunger.
 So a capnometer is what actually lets you know for sure whether you are undershooting, just right, or overshooting.

 It's just super helpful to _see_ what your breath looks like.
 Buteyko breathing can feel _scary_ because you don't know if you're going too hard and might be harming yourself.
 Hooking yourself up to a capnometer tells you whether your CO~2~ levels are normal.

+one of the things i'm still trying to figure out is, supposedly Konstantin Buteyko originally had various machines to measure CO~2~ or whatever, but then they were destroyed, so then he was forced to come up with the Control Pause as the sort of replacement metric. but what i'm wondering is, what did his machines measure? was it just end-tidal CO~2~? and if so, then what did he do after people reached a normal 40\ mmHg of pCO~2~? was that the end of treatment? or did he try to push the CO~2~ even higher?

 # Capnometry biofeedback